-status or part-time work generally get a lower occupational pension.76
+status or part-time work generally get a lower occupational pension.

 Many of the working poor are in nonstandard employment-involuntary part-time and temporary work in advanced countries and informal employment in developing countries.
 Ideally, employment rates rise, and the incidence of nonstandard employment falls over time (see the category 1 countries in figure 3.7).
-However, the majority of countries with data saw unemployment and nonstandard employment both increase between 2007 and 201077 (see the category 4 countries in figure 3.7).78 two-thirds of the 41 emerging and developing countries with data.79 Definitions vary widely, but informal employment generally lacks social, legal or regulatory protection.80 Those in informal employment earn less on average than those in formal jobs do.81
+However, the majority of countries with data saw unemployment and nonstandard employment both increase between 2007 and 2010 (see the category 4 countries in figure 3.7).

+Informal employment, a particular challenge for developing countries, accounts for more than 40 percent of total employment in two-thirds of the 41 emerging and developing countries with data.
+Definitions vary widely, but informal employment generally lacks social, legal or regulatory protection.
+Those in informal employment earn less on average than those in formal jobs do.